 - Here is the sequence of steps to doing English paper piecing.
 Details for each step follow.

-- With your fabric glue stick, lightly glue-baste paper hexagons to the back of your fabric strips.
+- With your fabric glue stick, lightly glue-baste paper hexagons to the wrong side of the fabric strips.

 - Cut around the hexagons, leaving a generous 1/4-inch seam allowance.
 No worries if your cuts aren't perfect because the die-cut paper hexagons guarantee perfect piecing!

-- For each hexagon, start with one side of the hexagon and apply fabric glue near the edge of the paper.
+- For each hexagon shape, start with one side of the hexagon and apply fabric glue near the edge of the paper.
 Then fold the seam allowance to the back of the paper piece.
-Continue to glue-baste until you have all six sides turned under.
+Continue to glue-baste until you have all six sides of the edges of the fabric turned under.
 You'll need one center and six petals for each flower.

 - Place two hexagons with fabric right sides together, then whip stitch along one edge.
 Continue adding hexagons to complete your flower pattern, whip stitching along each shared side.
 I like to start with the center, then add the petals, but you can stitch the pieces in any order.